 6. Margherite cookies

-They have a dense texture compared to spongy ladyfingers, so it takes up to 10 seconds to soak in coffee to get the same effect as ladyfingers.
+They have a dense texture compared to spongy ladyfingers, so it takes up to 10 seconds to soak them in coffee to get the same effect.
 Ensure the cookie outsides become soft to the touch while the insides stay dry.

 7. Cat's tongues

-Italian Lingue di Gatto or French Langues de Chat, made with simple ingredients such as flour, egg whites, butter, sugar, and vanillin, can also be used for preparing tiramisu.
+Italian Lingue di Gatto or French Langues de Chat, made with simple ingredients such as flour, egg whites, butter, sugar, and vanillin, can also be used to prepare tiramisu.

 The only downside of these cookies is that they don't soak very well, resulting in dry tiramisu.
 That is why many consider them not a good ladyfinger substitute.